HumbertoCanon/Getting-and-Cleaning-Data-Course-Project/README.md

 8) Appropriately labels the data set with descriptive variable names
 9) From the data set in previous step, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
-10) write a TidyData in the file ""TidyData.txt"
+10) Write the TidyData in the file ""TidyData.txt"